 Operated by the Ward Museum, Block by Block is a multi-year series of block party art exhibitions that uses oral history interviews and archival research to feature migrant stories of those living in Agincourt, Victoria Park, Regent Park, and Parkdale.
-As a young research/curator focussing on the Agincourt community, our team created Home, an art exhibition highlghting the stories of ten Agincourt residents from a diverse range of backgrounds.
+As a young research/curator focussing on the Agincourt community, our team created Home, an art exhibition highlighting the stories of ten Agincourt residents from a diverse range of backgrounds.

 Online exhibition here.